Your guide to finding the ideal BCH wallet for you!

 The wallet is known as the swiss army knife of BCH wallets because of its wide set of features.
 The wallet supports sweeping paper wallets, requesting a specific amount, scanning (BIP70 type) payment requests from merchants, cashaccounts, address conversion, tokens, multisig, UTXO management and more!
 The wallet allows you to specify the derivation path and is compatible with the bitcoin.com wallet.
 The Electron Cash is the only wallet with the innovative privacy tool Cashfusion implemented and also supports 3rd party plugins some of which bring privacy improvements and others new usecases like Flipstarter.
 All these privacy options make it the go to desktop wallet for the privacy-minded Bitcoin Cash user.
 Under the hood, the electron cash wallet does SPV style verification which is another selling point for the crypto enthusiast.
 Electron Cash also has a mobile wallet for both android and IOS but they are not on par with the capabilities of the desktop wallet currently.

-A big selling point of BCH is that it works fast cheap and reliably today.
-There has been an explosion of development happening to improve on the solid bitcoin foundation.
+A big selling point of BCH is that it works fast cheap and reliably today with a vibrant ecosystem of merchants and services accepting it.
 BCH has multiple development teams working on the protocol.
 You can get an idea what new features and protocol upgrades are being worked on bitcoincashresearch.org.